 Yes, it is best to avoid getting a massage if you’re experiencing a fever, as it might worsen.

-Massage does boost your immune system and relieve your tension, but when your body is still actively doing its job to fight off bacteria or virus, the massage might aggravate it instead.
-During a massage, your blood circulation increases, leading to a rise in your body temperature and for fluids to circulate faster around your body.
+Massage does boost your immune system and relieve your tension, but when your body is still actively doing its job to fight off bacteria or viruses, the massage might aggravate it instead.
+During a massage, your blood circulation increases, leading to a rise in your body temperature and fluids circulate faster around your body.

-If you’ve been diagnosed with cancer (especially if you have bone cancer), it is advisable to avoid going for massage treatments.
+If you’ve been diagnosed with cancer (especially bone cancer), it is advisable to avoid going for massage treatments.

-Cancer cells have high possibilities of being spread around your body due to increased lymphatic activity from massage therapies.
+Cancer cells are highly likely to be spread around your body due to increased lymphatic activity from massage therapies.
 Patients who are undergoing the process of radiation and chemotherapy should strictly avoid massage treatments too.

 If you’ve ever fractured or broken your bones, they may turn porous, brittle and fragile.
 Massage with light pressure may be intense for people suffering from this condition, especially when your bones have weakened to the extent of breaking easily.

 Many older adults enjoy going for massages without realising the harm it would cause their bones.
-If your parents or grandparents are one to do this, do inform them of the dangers should you have to.
+If your parents or grandparents do this, do inform them of the dangers should you have to.